parachutel/deeplabv3plus_on_Mapillary_Vistas/README.md

 To preprocess the dataset and generate tfrecord files for faster reading, please run `/datasets/convert_mvd.sh`.

-To run train, evaluate and visualize prediction using the model, use the following commands:
+To run train, evaluate and visualize prediction using the model, use the following commands by running `local_test_mvd.sh` (you may comment out the parts you do not wish to run):

 Train script:
 ```